 The Grass And Flowers Which Clothe The Field – Hymn Lyric

-“The Grass and Flowers Which Clothe the Field” is a thought-provoking hymn that reminds us of our mortality and the need to prepare for .
-Using the imagery of grass and flowers, the hymn urges us to trust in something greater than ourselves and to make the most of our time on Earth.
+“The Grass and Flowers Which Clothe the Field” is a thought-provoking that reminds us of our mortality and the need to prepare for death.
+Using the imagery of grass and flowers, the hymn urges us to trust in something greater than ourselves and to make the most of our time on .
 It calls upon us to reflect on our own lives and to strive for spiritual growth and preparation for the inevitable moment when our bodies fall.

 The Grass And Flowers Which Clothe The Field – Hymn Lyric